TateTaylorOH/The-Northern-Sea/Docs/QUESTS.md

 # Expansion Content

 The planned post-release content will focus on adding new content and stories to the Shipwreck Archipelago and Dunbarrow Passage.
-A Sequel is also planned that will take place in a similar Abecean Sea worldspace which will be much warmer and more colorful.
+A sequel is also planned that will take place in a similar Abecean Sea worldspace which will be much warmer and more colorful.

 ## Heart of the Sea (ShipMod)